Swiss bankers accused of lax control of Putin pal’s accounts

 The Swiss affiliate of Gazprombank announced in October that it was ceasing operations after consultations with Swiss financial market regulator FINMA.

-Associated Press writers David McHugh in Frankfurt, Germany, and Vladimir Isachenkov in Tallinn, Estonia, contributed to this report.
+Associated Press writers David McHugh in Frankfurt, Germany, and Vladimir Isachenkov in Moscow contributed to this report.